tmesaglio/duck-river-biodiversity-survey/themes/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableLanguageSwitchingButton = false
   # Hide breadcrumbs in the header and only show the current page title
   disableBreadcrumb = true
+  # Hide the root (first) breadcrumb in the header
+  disableRootBreadcrumb = true
   # If set to true, hide table of contents menu in the header of all pages
   disableToc = false
   # If set to false, load the MathJax module on every page regardless if a MathJax shortcode is present